 Blood pressure numbers become a red flag when they remain high.
 Consistently high blood pressure, if left unchecked, can cause health problems and damage your heart.

-How exercise can help you lower your blood pressure
+How exercise can help you lower your BP

 Simply put, any type of regular physical activity makes your heart and body stronger.
 When your heart is stronger it can pump more blood with less effort.
 That means, over time, you’re putting less pressure on your arteries and it effectively lowers your blood pressure.

-Another reason exercise helps your blood pressure is that it helps you maintain a healthy weight.
+Another reason exercise helps your BP is that it helps you maintain a healthy weight.
 That factor in itself can make a huge impact on blood pressure!
 Studies show that losing just 5 pounds can help lower your overall blood pressure number.

 The best practice to get the greatest results?
 Log around 30 minutes of moderate aerobic activity a day.
 Factoring in that you might miss a day or two, that equals around 150 minutes of moderate activity a week (or 75 minutes of vigorous activity).